weaviate/weaviate-io/developers/weaviate/api/graphql/get.md

 :::info Available from `v1.19` onwards
 :::

-The `Get{}` function can be configured to return results with different levels of consistency.
+Where replication is configured, the `Get{}` function can be configured to return results with different levels of consistency.
 This is useful when you want to retrieve the most up-to-date data, or when you want to retrieve data as fast as possible.

 Read more about consistency levels [here](../../concepts/replication-architecture/consistency.md).